Qumeric/example-contests-workspace/solutions.md

 We can do dp for each row to find maximum sum for each reminder.
 Then we need to combine reminders somehow?
 TODO: not clear

+dp will have rem taken state for each row.

+Now do another similar dp by columnt, but here only have rem (we have to take all)

 ### Ciel the Commander
 Isn't it centroid decomposition?